 While CBD has a mild antifungal effect, CBC and CBG are moderate antifungal agents and their activities are shown to be potentiated by caryophyllene oxide.
 In a clinical study, CBG and CBC both caused eradication of onychomycosis, a common fungal infection in humans, at rates comparable to cyclopiroxolamine and sulconazole, two common pharmaceutical antifungals.
 Furthermore, caryophyllene oxide by itself was equipotent at the inhibition of growth of several fungi as amphotericin, another antifungal medication.1, 2, 3, 4

-In addition, CBD, CBC, and CBG all moderate the expression of genes that are involved in the metabolism of sterols, like cholesterol and ergosterol.
-Research is now focused on the differences between cholesterol and ergosterol, and how they can be exploited by certain mixtures of plant cannabinoids with full-spectrum qualities (full spectrum = including many active cannabinoid ingredients, not just CBD alone), for the purpose of killing fungi without harming human cells.
+In addition, CBD, CBC, and CBG all moderate the expression of genes that are involved in immunity and the metabolism of sterols, like cholesterol and ergosterol.
+Research is now focused on the differences between cholesterol and ergosterol, and how they can be exploited by certain mixtures of plant cannabinoids with broad-spectrum qualities (broad spectrum = including many active (cannabinoid) ingredients, not just CBD alone), for the purpose of killing fungi without harming human cells.

 We already know that the chemicals have around the same efficacy as pharmaceutical drugs, now it’s just about fine-tuning the mixtures and spreading the word so that people are aware of the antifungal benefits of CBD, CBG, and CBC.